pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 I refused to go home for Chinese New Year, even though it was just a little over an hour away by train - much shorter than many of my local Beijing colleagues' usual commute.

 The day Wuhan went into lockdown was the last working day before the holidays.
 Everyone had left early.
 By dinnertime, only one of my managers - who was also from my hometown - and I were still in the office.
 He saw me working late and asked if it was because I couldn’t get a train ticket.
 I said I’d had an argument with Mum.
-He thought that was a terrible reason not to go home and offered to give me a lift.
+He thought that was a terrible reason not to go home and offered a lift.
 I refused.

 He was shocked.
 He used to refer to me an “emotionless robot” at work - and meant it as a compliment.
 I guess he didn’t expect me to have such strong opinions on anything.
 He gave up.
 I was lucky that my manager was a man because a woman would've definitely stuffed into the car like a sack of New Year shopping.
 Making sure everyone gets to go home for this 7-day holiday is every Chinese person's duty, there is no such thing as "meddling in others' business" on this matter.